Skip to main content

 General settings

-In the first section, three very important settings are defined.
+In the first section, four very important settings are defined.

 # (Sub-)Domain for the Installation